1. Getting Started

 2. Access to the Software

-2.1 Licence: Upon our acceptance of your order for the Software (the details of which may be set out in an order form in a format reasonably required by us) and provided you are complying with your obligations under this agreement and have paid all Fees, we grant to you from the Commencement Date a limited, non-exclusive, non-transferable licence to access and use the Software hosted by us or our contractors solely for your internal business purposes for the Term.
+2.1 Licence: Upon our acceptance of your order for the Software (the details of which may be set out in an order form in a format reasonably required by us) and provided you are complying with your obligations under this agreement and have paid all Fees, we grant to you from the Commencement Date a limited, non-exclusive, non-transferable licence to access and use the Software, the data and contents made available by the Software and any Reports solely for your internal business purposes for the Term.

 - acquire, download, reproduce, or install the Software, in whole or in part, on any computer equipment or device other than in the course of use permitted under this agreement;

-- sell, lease, license, sub-license, rent, loan, timeshare, encumber, distribute or otherwise transfer the Software, in whole or in part, to any other person;
+- sell, lease, license, sub-license, rent, loan, timeshare, encumber, distribute or otherwise transfer the Software or the data and contents made available by the Software, in whole or in part, to any other person;

-- unless expressly agreed by us, use the Software, in whole or in part, to provide outsourcing or computer bureau services, or in any application or for any purpose requiring continuous or fail-safe operation for the avoidance of personal injury, death or illness of any person;
+- unless expressly agreed by us, use the Software or the data and contents made available by the Software, in whole or in part, to provide outsourcing or computer bureau services, or in any application or for any purpose requiring continuous or fail-safe operation for the avoidance of personal injury, death or illness of any person;

 - decompile, disassemble, reverse engineer, attempt to derive the source code for, modify, adapt, translate or copy the Software, in whole or in part;

-- provide, disclose, divulge, make available to, or permit use of the Software, in whole or in part, by any unauthorised third party;
+- provide, disclose, divulge, make available to, or permit use of the Software or the data and contents made available by the Software, in whole or in part, by any unauthorised third party;

-- develop any software or create derivative works based upon the Software or our Confidential Information;
+- develop any software or create derivative works based upon the Software, the data and contents made available by the Software or our Confidential Information;

 - disclose any file (other than Reports) or any part of the Software to any person who is not a User, or allow them to be used for any purpose;